Everything You Need to Know About FMLA

 If you are unsure if your employer is a covered employer, please contact your Human Resources department for more information.

-Under the FMLA, addiction and substance abuse disorders can qualify as a serious medical condition if the conditions for inpatient drug and alcohol rehab and/or continuing treatment are met.5 If you simply request leave to miss work as a result of your substance abuse, the FMLA will not protect you from any denial of leave or any negative action your employer might take as a result.
+Under the FMLA, addiction and substance abuse disorders can qualify as a serious medical condition if the conditions for inpatient drug rehab and/or continuing treatment are met.5 If you simply request leave to miss work as a result of your substance abuse, the FMLA will not protect you from any denial of leave or any negative action your employer might take as a result.
 However, if your absence is due to substance abuse treatment that is provided by a healthcare provider, your employer cannot take action against you.

 On the other hand, if your employer has an established policy that states you may be fired due to substance abuse (whether or not you are currently on FMLA leave), your employer may be within its legal rights to terminate you.
 For this reason, it is very important that you review your employer’s FMLA policy before taking any action so you can understand your rights as they relate to taking time off of work for alcohol and drug rehab.